Facebook

 This is why the the Language Arts Department and Supervisor team up to carefully review and select each book used in the curriculum with a specific instructional purpose in mind.

-Some of the professional review resources available for educators to use for this research include those by School Library Journal, School Library Connection, The Horn Book, Follett School Solutions, Publishers Weekly and the like.
+Some of the professional review resources available for educators and Media Specialists to use for this research include those by School Library Journal, School Library Connection, The Horn Book, Follett School Solutions, TitleWave, Publishers Weekly and the like.

 Read the New Jersey Student Learning Standards for English Language Arts (NJSLS-ELA) here.